On the Cut Locus of Submanifolds of a Finsler Manifold: Introduction

 In Finsler manifolds, geometric objects possess a two-sided nature, exhibiting both forward and backward characteristics.
 This duality arises due to the inherent asymmetry of the distance function in Finsler geometry.
-Consequently, Klingenberg's celebrated result on closed geodesics loops in Riemannian geometry (\cite{Kli59}), does not generalize directly to the Finsler setup, and one needs to look at \emph{reversible} Finsler metrics, which are symmetric in nature.
-For submanifolds, geodesics emanating from them and also ending in them, possibly at a point different from the origin, has been studied by Omori in \cite{Omo68}.
-Generalizing results from \cite{Innami2012} and \cite{Xu2015}, we have the following, which is new even for the Riemannian setup.
+Consequently, Klingenberg's celebrated result on closed geodesics loops in Riemannian geometry \cite{Kli59}, does not generalize directly to the Finsler setup, and one needs to look at \emph{reversible} Finsler metrics, which are symmetric in nature.
+For submanifolds, geodesics emanating from them and also ending in them, possibly at a point different from the origin, have been studied by Omori in \cite{Omo68}.
+We call them $N$-geodesic loops (\autoref{defn:NGeodesicLoop}).
+Generalizing the results from \cite{Innami2012} and \cite{Xu2015}, we have the following, which is new even for the Riemannian setup.

-\begin{thmA}[\autoref{thm:NGeodesicLoop}] Let $N$ be a submanifold of a reversible Finsler manifold $(M, F)$.
-Suppose $x_0 \in \mathrm{Cu}(N)$ is a (local) minima of the distance function from $N$ on $\mathrm{Cu}(N)$.
-Then, either $x_0$ is a focal point of $N$, or we have a geodesic starting and ending at $N$ crossing the cut locus exactly at the midpoint. \end{thmA}
+\begin{thmA}[\autoref{thm:NGeodesicLoop}] Let $N$ be a closed submanifold of a reversible Finsler manifold $(M, F)$.
+Suppose $x_0 \in \mathrm{Cu}(N)$ is a global minima of the distance function from $N$ on $\mathrm{Cu}(N)$.
+Then, either $x_0$ is a focal point of $N$, or we have a unique $N$-geodesic loop, crossing the cut locus exactly at $x_0$, at the midpoint. \end{thmA}

-The above result follows from \autoref{lemma:twoNSegments}, which provides a criterion for the existence of exactly two distance minimizing geodesics from a manifold to its cut locus and might be of independent interest.
+The above result follows from \autoref{lemma:twoNSegments}, which provides a criterion for the existence of exactly two distance minimizing geodesics from a manifold to a cut point and might be of independent interest.
+We also prove the above theorem only under the assumption that $x_0$ is a \emph{local} minima of the distance function, provided $\mathrm{Cu}(N)$ is compact.
+As a corollary (\autoref{cor:sphereTheorem}), we obtain a sphere theorem similar to \cite[Lemma 5.2]{InnItoNagShi19}.